 It’s not unusual for people to be a bit leery of the concept of virtual reality.
 Because it doesn’t yet exist in every household, the technology comes with a bit of a stigma—it’s something futuristic and sounds exciting, but the lack of mass market status means some predict its eventual demise.
 But those people aren’t thinking outside the box.

 VR in the 21st century is already being used in many different industries, from healthcare to real estate.
 The technology is becoming increasingly sophisticated, and shows no signs of slowing down.
-Case in point: worldwide spending on VR and augmented reality (AR) is forecast to reach $17.8 billion in 2018 according to the IDC.
+Case in point: the global augmented and virtual reality market is set to reach $571.42 billion by 2025, according to Allied Market Research.

 In the retail space, VR is being leveraged in a few different but significant ways.
 From the consumer side, we’re seeing virtual dressing rooms, virtual pop up shops, and VR arcades.
 From a B-to-B perspective, VR is changing the game when it comes to in-store planning.
 Retailers and manufacturers are learning that creating, evaluating and presenting new concepts in virtual reality is saving time and money, two extremely important factors in today’s uber-competitive market.